hnascx/react-ts-imc/README.md

 # BMI Calculator

-Just a responsive BMI calculator made with React.js and Typescript
+Just a responsive BMI calculator made with React.js and Typescript.

 ### Installation